-Intended primarily for upper division classes but can be used by CS students and any student in a CS class 2511 or up.
+Intended primarily for upper division classes but can be accessed by CS Juniors and Seniors.
 The lab contains 19 Dell computers which run Linux and 5 Macintosh computers.
 A variety of software is loaded on the systems from web browsers to powerful tools such as Matlab.
 Students may install software locally or request that software be added to the lab's basic build.

 The lab is open during regular daytime hours.
 In addition, students may request a key card which allows them access to the lab at any time 24 hours a day.

 T his lab supports certain upper division classes in the CS and CIS degree which involve directly accessing and in many cases changing or installing different aspects for the networking and operating systems of the computers.
 The lab consists of 18 Dell computers with removable hard drives.
 The lab has a locked storage cabinet where students store their individual hard drives when not in use.
 The basic hard drives of the system are preloaded with Linux, but in many cases students adjust the software suite on their individual disk.

 Computers are connected to a separate rack of networked computers to provide an additional framework for performing tests and adjusting network characteristics.
 The rack consists of 20 laptops connected via a central routing system and is directly connected to other computers in the lab.
 This rack can be made available during lab times and is accessible remotely at other times.